 Drew has known from an early age the importance of giving back.
-In The Drew Barrymore Show segment Drew-Gooders, Drew showcases everyday people going above and beyond for their communities.
-It's important to give back and help those in need and these generous Drew-Gooders are officially our new role models.
+That's why we showcase everyday people going above and beyond for their communities in The Drew Barrymore Show segment Drew-Gooders.
+It's important to help those in need, and these generous Drew-Gooders are officially our new role models.

 Learn more about Drew's incredible Drew-Gooder heroes below to help inspire you!

 Viral mother-and-son duo Sandy and Myles Harris introduce Drew to Jenna Homan, the president of Fairy Goodmothers, an organization that provides prom dresses for those in need.
 With the help of David's Bridal, Drew gives Jenna the surprise of a lifetime.

 Learn more about Fairy Goodmothers here: https://www.fairygoodmothers.org/

 Drew sits down with brothers, 18-year-old Camden and 13-year-old Colton Francis, who created a non-profit "Beyond the Crisis," that collects and distributes food to families in need.
 So far, they've been able to help over 1,000 families.